 Internationally acclaimed artist, Elpida Hadzi-Vasileva is to make a major new sculpture for the Forest of Dean Sculpture Trail, entitled Cusp.
-Commissioned by Forest of Dean Sculpture Trust, a registered charity, in partnership with Forestry Commission England, the sculpture is due for completion in late Spring 2018.
+Commissioned by the Forest of Dean Sculpture Trust, a registered charity, in partnership with Forestry Commission England.

 The new sculpture will reach 10 metres in height and will feature sculptural wings 10 metres in diameter.
 This monumental design will be formed by intricate metal trusses, built locally and oak felled in the Forest of Dean that will be crafted into shape by the artist and local carpenters.